StefanScherer/dockerfiles-windows/README.md

 * Clone this repo and create some Docker images

 ### Windows Server 1709
-* Get a Windows Server 2016 Virtual Machine
+* Get a Windows Server 1709 Virtual Machine
   * **Packer and Vagrant**
     * Use Packer with this [packer-windows](https://github.com/StefanScherer/packer-windows) templates to build the `windows_1709` Vagrant box].
+You need the ISO file from your MSDN subscription.
     * Use Vagrant and this [windows-docker-machine](https://github.com/StefanScherer/windows-docker-machine) Vagrantfile to have Docker and lots of Docker Tools installed.
 Run `vagrant up 1709`.
   * **Azure**
     * Deploy a Windows Server 1709 VM to Azure with [`docker-windows-azure`](https://github.com/StefanScherer/docker-windows-azure) template